 (1944 - 2010)

 In 1965, Robbin was instrumental in developing a community-based hearing and speech center in Corpus Christi, Texas, that was funded by the Nueces County Medical Society and the Junior League of Corpus Christi.
-In 1966, she entered graduate school at Our Lady of the Lake College in San Antonio.
-Upon completion of a Master’s Degree in Speech-Language Pathology, she accepted a teaching assignment at the college and was responsible for the undergraduate academic and clinical program in Speech-Language Pathology.
+Upon completion of a Master’s Degree in 1966, she accepted a teaching assignment at the college and was responsible for the undergraduate academic and clinical programs in speech-language pathology.
 In 1972, she returned to Houston and co-founded the Memorial City Speech, Hearing and Language Center.
-It was one of the first private practices in Speech Pathology and Audiology in the state.
+It was one of the first private practices in speech-language pathology and audiology in the state.
 Robbin was successful in opening more avenues for communicatively disabled adults and children to receive services.
 As her private practice grew, she began to see the need for intensive services in a private school setting for children who have language and learning differences.
 Research had shown that early identification and intensive treatment of children exhibiting learning delays would help children succeed in the classroom.
 In 1983, Robbin opened the doors of The Parish School.

 A published author, Robbin wrote a chapter in the text “Prospering In Private Practice,” as well as numerous articles on communication disorders, early identification, and prevention and educational techniques and theory in professional and secular journals.